vatsalbhimsariya/Extract_Text_From_Image/README.md

 # Azure OCR Automation Pipeline Using Azure And Blob

-This repository sets up a private, automated OCR pipeline using Azure Functions and Azure AI Vision.
+This repository sets up a private, automated OCR pipeline using Azure Functions.
 It:
 - Extracts handwritten/printed text from images
 - Triggers on blob upload to "input-images"
 - Stores output JSON to "output-jsons"